Find the Best Window Replacement Contractors for Your Business

 When selecting new windows, look for specific features that maximize performance in Federal Way's Climate Zone 4.
 These features help keep your home comfortable year-round while reducing energy consumption.

 - Low-E Glass Coatings: A microscopically thin, invisible metallic coating is applied to the glass.
 It reflects infrared light (heat) while allowing visible light to pass through.
 In summer, it helps keep heat from the sun out.
 In winter, it reflects interior heat back inside the room.
-This is a standard and highly effective feature in modern windows3 8.
+This is a standard and highly effective feature in modern windows.

 - Warm Edge Spacers: The spacer is the component that separates the panes of glass at the edge of the window unit.
-High-performance "warm edge" spacers are made of less conductive materials (like stainless steel or foam) than traditional aluminum spacers, reducing condensation and heat loss at the window's edge8.
+High-performance "warm edge" spacers are made of less conductive materials (like stainless steel or foam) than traditional aluminum spacers, reducing condensation and heat loss at the window's edge4.

 What to Expect: Window Replacement Costs in Federal Way